nus-cs2103-AY2425S1/ip/docs/README.md

 ## Delete Tasks

-To delete tasks, just follow the format:
+To delete tasks, use the following format:
 `delete <task_index>`

 Regina chatbot will then send you a confirmation message: